pswami/1/README.md

-# RotoWorld for Android (Unofficial)
+# The Unoffical Rotoworld

-This is my First Android App.
-I am not planning on releasing this on the Android Market because it may break NBCsports Copyrights Policies.
-Official Website: rotoworld.com
+Rotoworld.com provides top headlines and news on players.
+Rotoworld gives fantasy owners a tool to stay updated 24/7 with sports, including NBA, NFL, MLB, NHL, PGA, NASCAR.

-Link to Test App: http://apkshared.net/7fd
+Link to Test App: http://apkshared.net/cta

 or